MinaSaad47/flutter_generic_pagination_cubit/README.md

-# flutter_pagination
+# flutter_pagination example

-A generic implementation of offset-based pagination using Cubit (Bloc)
+An example of generic implementation of offset-based pagination using Cubit (Bloc)

 ## usage